 Our service is built for patients aged 18 and over.
 Minors can use InstantMed only with written consent from a parent or legal guardian who completes the request on their behalf.
 For infants, toddlers, or any situation requiring physical examination (persistent fever, rashes of concern, head injuries, breathing problems), please see an in-person GP or visit an emergency department.

-Online GPs are great for straightforward conditions where clinical decisions can be made from history alone — med certs, repeat scripts on stable medication, uncomplicated infections, mental health check-ins.
+Online doctors are great for straightforward conditions where clinical decisions can be made from history alone - med certs, repeat scripts on stable medication, uncomplicated infections, mental health check-ins.
 They're not appropriate for chest pain, shortness of breath, severe abdominal pain, suspected stroke, pregnancy complications, trauma, or anything else needing a physical exam or urgent imaging.
 In those cases, call 000 or go to your nearest emergency department.